-The white grape variety comes from Italy.
+The white grape variety originates from Italy.
 Synonyms are Biancatenera, Biancazita, Ginestro and Nocella.
-It was mentioned in 1825 as one of the main varieties of the province of Naples in Campania.
-DNA analyses carried out in 2005 revealed a possible relationship with the Caprettone variety.
-The late ripening vine is susceptible to botrytis.
+It was mentioned in 1825 as one of the main varieties of the province of Napoli in Campania.
+DNA analyses carried out in 2005 revealed a possible relationship to the Caprettone variety.
+The late-ripening vine is susceptible to botrytis.
 It produces acidic white wines with aromas of broom (Italian: ginestra), which develop tones reminiscent of Riesling with age.
-The variety is cultivated exclusively in the Campanian province of Salerno along the Amalfi coast in small quantities.
-It is registered there in the DOC wine Costa d'Amalfi.
-In 2010, four hectares of vineyards were designated (Kym Anderson).
+The variety is cultivated in small quantities in the Campanian province of Salerno on the Amalfi coast.
+It is permitted there in the DOC wine Costa d'Amalfi.
+In 2016, 0.5 hectares of vines were designated (Kym Anderson).